Sigmmma/c20/README.md

 The development server renders pages on-demand, but you can also run `npm run static` to fully render all pages to HTML and serve them.
 A full static build takes longer and isn't recommended for quick content writing.
 You can use it as a final step to verify the build will work once changes are merged.
 Note: [FFmpeg](https://ffmpeg.org/) is an optional dependency used to generate video thumbnails during a full build.
 It needs to be available on your system `PATH`.
 Windows users can simply download `ffmpeg.exe` and place it in the project root.
 If you don't want to set up FFmpeg just run `C20_NO_THUMBNAILS=true npm run static` and thumbnails won't be used.

+### Utility scripts
+Under `src/utility_scripts` you'll find some helper scripts for managing wiki content.
+You can run a typescript-based script like `npx ts-node src/utility_scripts/hs_doc.ts` while some others will need python.

 ### Releasing
 The website is currently hosted as a static site in [AWS S3](https://aws.amazon.com/s3/), fronted by a [CloudFront](https://aws.amazon.com/cloudfront/) CDN distribution, managed in [reclaimers-aws](https://github.com/Sigmmma/reclaimers-aws).
 To deploy a new version, simple make changes to the `master` branch and a build/deploy will be triggered automatically with CodeBuild.